rownd/ios/README.md

 public struct AuthState {
-    public var accessToken: String?     // Current, valid access token for the user (valid for one hour) public var isVerifiedUser: Bool?    // Whether the current user has verified at least one identifier (e.g., email) }
+    public var accessToken: String?     // Current, valid access token for the user (valid for one hour) public var isVerifiedUser: Bool?    // Whether the current user has verified at least one identifier (e.g., email) public var hasPreviouslySignedIn: Bool    // Whether the app has been previously signed in before }
 ```